canonical/mysql-router-operator/README.md

 ## Description

-Charmed operator for mysql-router.
-MySQL-Router is a database proxy for Group Replicated MySQL clusters.
+The Charmed MySQL Router Operator is a database proxy for Group Replicated MySQL clusters.

 The proxy sit between the MySQL cluster and a client application, e.g.: